ArthurGareginyan/rss-feed-icon/readme.txt

 == Changelog ==

+= 2.22 =
+* The extra mention of the constant '_SLUG'  is removed from the file 'enqueue.php'.
+* All translation files are updated.

 = 2.21 =
 * Fixed a bug due to which the plugin data that stored in the database to not be deleted during the uninstallation of the plugin.
-* The contents of the file 'uninstall.php is moved to the file 'core.php'.
+* The contents of the file 'uninstall.php' is moved to the file 'core.php'.
 The file 'uninstall.php' is deleted.
 * Some texts are corrected.

 = 2.20 =